dockerian/pyml/docs/interview.md

 <a name="ds-tree"></a>
 ### Tree and Trie

+  Binary Tree
+  - A binary tree is a tree data structure in which each parent node can have at most two children.

+  Full Binary Tree
+  - A full Binary tree is a special type of binary tree in which every parent node has either two or no children.

+  Complete Binary tree
+  - Every level must be completely filled
+  - All the leaf elements must lean towards the left.
+  - The last leaf element might not have a right sibling i.e. a complete binary tree doesn't have to be a full binary tree.

+  Heap
+  - A special tree-based data structure.
+  - A complete binary tree.
+  - All nodes in the tree follow the property that they are greater than their children i.e. the largest element is at the root and both its children and smaller than the root and so on.
+Such a heap is called a max-heap.
+If instead all nodes are smaller than their children, it is called a min-heap.

+  Problems:
   * Find if one B-tree contains another B-tree.
   * Perform in-order traversal without recursion.
   * Perform pos-torder traversal without recursion.
   * Perform pre-order traversal in a given binary tree.

 <a name="ds-graph"></a>
 ### Graph